 The second scam involves VIP tickets.
 The tellers at most bus station try to pitch the VIP tickets to foreigners.
 And that’s fine.
 The thing is most of the time, the VIP bus gets broken and you’re stuck in the regular bus instead, without getting a refund of the price difference.

-Solution: There’s not much to do about the first one I guess.
-Regarding the second one, I always rejected the offer to buy VIP bus tickets and I always travelled by the normal bus.
+Can you avoid this scam?
+There’s not much to do about the first one I guess.
+Regarding the second one, I always rejected the offer to buy VIP bus tickets and I always traveled by the normal bus.
 Most of the times, the buses were quite decent.

 4. The scooter thief